orienteering-oss/eventor-api-openapi-spec/README.md

 ## See also

 - All data returned from the API is specified in IOF XSD v3, see this and JSON version of the same spec in [orienteering-oss/iof-orienteering-data-schemas](https://github.com/orienteering-oss/iof-orienteering-data-schemas)
+- Java helper library for converting XML from Eventor to JSON objects (and back): [orienteering-oss/iof-xml](https://github.com/orienteering-oss/iof-xml)
-- Helper library for converting XML from Eventor to JSON objects: [mikaello/eventor-api-json-types](https://github.com/mikaello/eventor-api-json-types)
+- WIP: JavaScript helper library for converting XML from Eventor to JSON objects: [mikaello/eventor-api-json-types](https://github.com/mikaello/eventor-api-json-types)
 - GraphQL version of the Eventor API: [mikaello/eventor-graphql-api](https://github.com/mikaello/eventor-graphql-api)